Solo Mode

 Adding an A&P Mechanic (Paid Solo)

 On the paid Solo plan, you can give your A&P or IA access to your maintenance records without giving them access to your flights or billing.
-See Members & Roles for instructions on adding a mechanic.
+The mechanic also receives email alerts whenever you file a new squawk, so they’re informed as soon as a discrepancy is reported.
+See Members & Roles > A&P Mechanic Access and Squawk Reporting for details.

 Pilot Currency (Mobile App)